Cuauhtémoc–Brooklyn Bridge collision

 2025 ship collision in New York City, U.S.

-On May 17, 2025, the Mexican Navy ship Cuauhtémoc struck the Brooklyn Bridge while departing New York City.
+On May 17, 2025, the Mexican Navy ship struck the Brooklyn Bridge while departing New York City.
 The ship's masts collided with the underside of the bridge, at around the height of her topgallant sails, causing the loss of her topmasts and resulting in two deaths and multiple injuries of people aboard the vessel.